Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Operators_And_Assignments/Operators And Assignments.md

 }
 ```
 ## Bitwise Complement Operator (~)
-* We *can apply this operator only for integral types*, but *not for, boolean type*.
+* We *can apply this operator only for integral types*, but *not for boolean type*.
 If we are *trying to apply for boolean type*, then we *will get compile time error*.
 ```java
 public class Main {
     public static void main(String[] args) {